What is Next Gen South of the Delaware Community Foundation?

 When are Next Gen South grants awarded?

 Next Gen South has one competitive Program Grant cycle each year.
-Grant applications will be available in May 2019 and are due on June 30, 2019.
-Grants will be awarded by November 2019.
+Grant applications will be available in Summer 2020.
+Grants will be awarded by November 2020.

 What is the review process?